fxm90/dev-notes/README.md

 guard didChange else { return }
 ```

-**Notice**: By using that pattern we do not skip further checks (e.g. if we use `OR` in the statement and one condition returns `true` / we use `AND` in the statement and one condition returns `false`).
+**Notice**: By using that pattern we do not skip further checks on failure (e.g. if we use `OR` in the statement and one condition returns `true` / we use `AND` in the statement and one condition returns `false`).
 So if you're having a load intensive method, it might be better to keep it as a single statement.
 Or, first check the "lighter" condition and then use an early return to prevent the load intensive method from being executed.

 ## #33 - Compare dates in test cases
 📆 Small example on how to compare dates in tests.